 Each work instruction created within the SwipeGuide platform follows this format.
 Having a consistent approach to structure allows our customers to reproduce quality work instructions with minimal effort.
 This model is a visual representation of the four key components of writing a manual for the factory floor:

 The basic element of every instruction is the “guide.”
-You can see the guide as the entire paper booklet of a product, from first to the last page.
+You can see the guide as the entire paper booklet included with a product, from first to the last page.
 It contains every topic, instruction, and step of how to use a specific product.

 A guide consists of several instructions designed to bring a task from its initial state to its desired state.
 The Multipacker OCME work instruction consists of a number of separate instructions, demonstrated above, including: